 German, like any modern foreign language, should be taught following learning centered and communicative methodologies.
 Students should listen before they speak and read before they write.
-Listening, speaking, reading, and writing should be presented in an integrated manner around specific topics such as classroom directions, introductions and greetings, families and friends, weather, time, daily routines, leisure activities and past experiences.
+Listening, speaking, reading, and writing should be presented in an integrated manner around specific topics such as holidays and celebrations, living accommodations, dining, dress, important people and places in German-speaking countries, current events in German-speaking countries, and emotions.
 Instruction of grammar, vocabulary, and pronunciation should be integrated with communicative activities.
 The goal of all learning activities should be meaningful and authentic communication.

-Even a beginning level of foreign language competency cannot be achieved in forty-five hours.
+Foreign language competency cannot be achieved in forty-five hours.
 Students will need to spend a significant amount of time on assignments outside of class to be successful in the course.
-Students are allowed to make copies of audio materials that accompany the text at the Instructional Media Services desk and should be encouraged to do so.
+Students are allowed to make copies of audio materials that accompany the text at the Instructional Media Services desk (see Janice Lawrence) and should be encouraged to do so.
 In addition to spending time each week listening to audio materials, students should be required to complete assignments in the Lab Manual and to access materials from the web site that accompanies the text.
-Students should be encouraged to use the resource materials available at TC3 and to utilize tutors in the Baker Center for Learning.
+Students Revised 05-2014 should be encouraged to use the resource materials available at TC3 and to utilize tutors in the Baker Center for Learning.